sigma-hub/sigma-ui/apps/docs/src/content/docs/introduction.md

 ## Comparison

-You are a developer, you create another new project (personal or work), it needs 20+ components , and they all need to follow your own / company's design system, and be accessible, and have all the basics done right - what are your choices?
+You are a developer, you create another new project (personal or work), it needs 20+ components, and they all need to follow your own / company's design system, and be accessible, and have all the basics done right - what are your choices?

-  - **What sad devs do:** spend a year creating every component from scratch for every new project they work on, end up with a broken buggy mess without any basic keyboard navigation support, modals that you cannot close with Esc, and no accessibility at all.
+- **What sad devs do:** spend a year creating every component from scratch for every new project they work on, end up with a broken buggy mess of components without any basic keyboard navigation support, modals that you cannot close with Esc, and no accessibility at all.
 - **What Beta devs do:** use a conventional library (e.g Vuetify, Quasar) and monkey patch components' css with `!important`, trying to make their components follow their design system, and failing to modify baked-in Material design and animations.
 - **What Sigma devs do:** add these GOAT components directly to your main (or uikit) project "components" dir, spend a little time modifying their design and functionality as needed.
 Profit.

 #### Customization
 - **Sigma UI**: 100% customizable, all functionality is replaceable